Divyanshu169/IT556_Worthless_without_coffee_DA-IICT_Final_Project/README.md

 ### Training and Testing

 ## Try it out
 final.py can directly be run to start the recommendation engine.
 We have made a console for the same.
 Book recommendations can be obtained for an existing user or a new user.
 New user to asked to provide ratings for any 5 books from the list of books that has been generated using popularity ratings, genre wise.
-Based on these ratings, books are recommendaed to the user.
+Based on these ratings, books are recommended to the user.

+## Future Extension
+Given more time, we would have used Stochastic Gradient Descent to learn the weights given to each of Popularity rating, Content based rating and collaborative rating.